ambr3/-Ambr3Calendar/README.md

 Why PWA?
 I hate loads of installed apps on my phone, that simple.

 Why make this?
-I dont use Calendars to store anything on my phone, but somtimes it just nice to know where a date lands on a day when plan planning things.
+I dont use Calendars to store anything on my phone, but somtimes it just nice to know where a date lands on a day when planning things.
 Also added some important dates for extra info.

 ## Features